FBW81C/RickRollStick/Readme.txt

 Those files are the files for my Rick Roll USB Stick.

+There are two version, the Lite version and the full version.
+If you install the Lite version you need to install nircmd and cmdmp3 by yourself.
+The full version will do this for you.

 ATTENTION: Do it on a USB Stick or it will have serious consequences (You will probably not be able to unlock your Device again)!!!

 Lite Version (windowssysri_LITE.bat)